Academies and departments

 Department of Folk Music

-The department offers education in Swedish folk music and in folk and art music from other cultures.
-About 40 students studies at the department, with a variety of main instruments, such as violin, guitar, voice, qanon, lute, kora, keyed fiddle, mandolin, percussion, saxophone and many more.
+The department provides education in Swedish folk music as well as folk and art music from diverse cultures.
+Approximately 40 students are enrolled in the department, pursuing proficiency in a range of primary instruments including the violin, guitar, voice, qanon, lute, kora, keyed fiddle, mandolin, percussion, saxophone, and numerous others.

 Department of Jazz

-The department offers education in various genres like jazz, pop, rock, latin and improvisation.
-The students are being prepared for professions such as musicians, composers / songwriters, concert and record producers, organizers, theatre and studio musicians, teachers at colleges and other schools.
+The department provides education across a spectrum of genres, encompassing jazz, pop, rock, Latin, and improvisation.
+The students are being equipped for roles such as musicians, composers/songwriters, concert and record producers, event organisers, theatre and studio musicians, as well as educators in tertiary institutions and other educational establishments.

 Department of Music and Media Production

-The department offers programs in music and media production, with a focus on music in collaboration with other media - television, movies, computer games and other interactive media.
-The department also offers courses in music production, writing, video production and film music for other programs within KMH.
+The department provides programmes in music and media production, with an emphasis on music in conjunction with various other media forms such as television, cinema, computer games, and interactive media.
+Moreover, the department extends courses in music production, composition, video production, and cinematic music for other programmes within the scope of KMH.

 Academy of Music Education